 -Key elements of homopraxis that are believed to unite the pAshupata-s and the cynics are: 1) theriomorphic behavior and 2) seeking of dishonor or avamAna.
 There are specific similarities especially in the latter in form of lewd behavior in public both among cynics and pAshupata-s and behaving like madmen e.g. performing aTTahAsa and huDDukAra.
 However, it should be noted that these elements are not entirely unique to the atimArga of the shaivashAsana but in general of the atimArga matrix that includes both Astika-s and their nAstika cousins.
 For this we have to turn to the saMnyAsa upaniShad-s.
 In their current form many of these are later texts, but by they contain some genuinely archaic material [To give credit where it is due the white Indologist Sprockhoff performed a detailed study of these and noted the homologies within them.
 Based on these homologies and the AruNi text one may conclude that there were 1 or 2 ancestral pre-nAstika saMnyAsopaniShad-s from which all the later ones descended.
 Interestingly, in the older period they tend not to use the word saMnyAsa that often.
 The older term for the man of the atimArga was parivrAjaka].

-That the atimArga was not unique to the pAshupata shaiva-s is suggested by relatively early parivrAjaka text known as the AruNi upaniShad, which appear to belong to the early vaiShNava atimArga.
-Here the naked paramahaMsa utters two mantra-s as he wanders about:
+That the atimArga was not unique to the pAshupata shaiva-s is suggested by a relatively early parivrAjaka text known as the AruNi upaniShad, which appears to belong to the early vaiShNava atimArga.
+Here, the naked paramahaMsa utters two mantra-s as he wanders about:

 OM hi OM hi OM hi || AruU 11-12 [which is like the huDDukAra of the shaiva]